2014 - 2015 Saltwater Fishing Regulations

 - The commercial sale of diamondback terrapins is prohibited.

 - Harvest and possession of horseshoe crabs is prohibited without a commercial permit.
+A permit is not required to possess a castoff or molted shell of a horseshoe crab.

 - It is unlawful to sell or offer for sale any sea turtles or to offer for sale, sell or destroy any sea turtle eggs.
 Sea turtles are protected by the Federal Endangered Species Act.